g105b/markdown-to-html/README.md

 ## Testing

 Unit tests are written using [tape].
-The test runner file loops over all files within the Markdown.mdtest directory, based on the [mdtest] repository.
+The test runner file loops over all files within the Markdown.mdtest directory.

-Within the Markdown.mdtest directory are multiple `.text` and `.xhtml` files with matching names.
-The contents of each `.text` file will be parsed and compared with the `.xhtml` counterpart.
+Within the Markdown.mdtest directory are multiple `.text` and `.html` files with matching names.
+The contents of each `.text` file will be parsed and compared with the `.html` counterpart.

 Run the tests by executing: